Nameeth-Jalem/SQL-Python/README.md

 ### End-to-End Data Analytics Project (Kaggle API + Python + SQL)
 Project Overview

-This project demonstrates an end-to-end data analytics pipeline — starting with data extraction from Kaggle, cleaning and preprocessing with Python, and performing analysis in SQL Server to derive business insights.
+This project demonstrates an end-to-end data analytics pipeline  starting with data extraction from Kaggle, cleaning and preprocessing with Python, and performing analysis in SQL Server to derive business insights.

-The goal is to showcase practical skills relevant to a Data Analyst role / Google Apprenticeship 2026, including working with raw data, transforming it into a structured format, and answering business questions with SQL.

 Tech Stack

-Kaggle API – Dataset extraction
+Kaggle API - Dataset extraction

-Python (Pandas, NumPy, SQLAlchemy, PyODBC) – Data preprocessing, cleaning, and SQL connection
+Python (Pandas, NumPy, SQLAlchemy, PyODBC)  Data preprocessing, cleaning, and SQL connection

-SQL Server – Data modeling and analysis queries
+SQL Server -  Data modeling and analysis queries

-Workflow (STAR Framework)

 Situation:
 Organizations rely on structured insights to understand sales, products, and customer behavior.
 Raw datasets from external sources are often unclean and unsuitable for direct analysis.